 A famous statue located in Mikladalur on the small island of Kalsoy.
 Kópakonan (the Seal Woman) is one of the best-known folk tales being told on the Faroe Islands.

 Kunoy is one of the Northern Islands.
 The island is long and narrow.
 Due to its steep mountains with kilometres of rock face, there are only two villages on the island: Kunoy and Haraldssund.
 There is road connection all the way from Tórshavn to this island.
 When getting to Kunoy from the capital, you drive through tunnels, a bridge, an undersea tunnel and finally crossing an embankment to reach Haraldssund on the island Kunoy.
-From Haraldssund there is a tunnel that leads to t
+From Haraldssund there is a tunnel that leads to the village Kunoy.

 Kvívík is an old village on the island of Streymoy.
 With its historic importance and wonderful location it is a popular pit stop for tourists on the way to Vestmanna 15 km further north.